PoorPeer/LLM-Language-Games/README.md

 3. Result

-Our analysis showed that games with dynamic information pose the greatest challenge for LLMs.
+The analysis showed that cooperative games with dynamic information pose the greatest challenge for LLMs.

 5. How to Install and Run the Project

 The application is built on Farama Foundations ChatArena.
 It has nine games and the research result.
-You can add your API string to play the games (in the code) and toggle the players.
+Run by adding your API string to the code, and play the games with different LLMs by toggling the players.

 7. How to Use the Project

 We would love to have additional testing and analysis!